 Of all of the waterfalls in the UK, Glenoe is one of the most mystical and without a doubt, the most beautiful in Northern Ireland.

 47. Slieve Binnian, Co.
 Down

 For walkers, Slieve Binnian is one of the most beautiful peaks to climb.

 The Norman Carrickfergus Castle sits on the shore of Belfast Lough, with very scenic surroundings.
 This is the most famous castle in Northern Ireland and under an hours drive away from Delamont Country Park Club Site.

 Another but more ruinous castle to visit, Dunluce sits atop the dramatic cliffs of north County Antrim.
 In the abandoned Dunluce town, you can learn about its tumultuous history and mystical tales.

 50. Portrush Whiterocks Beach, Co.
 Derry

 You’ll struggle to find a more beautiful beach in Northern Ireland than Portrush Whiterocks.
 The limestone cliffs stretch from Curran Strand to Dunluce Castle with plenty of cliffside walking paths to enjoy.

-See below or visit our holiday ideas for more camping inspiration.
+See below or visit our advice and guides section for more camping inspiration.